Who can contact the conciliation board?

 - You are a tenant and want to settle a dispute with your landlord.

-It does not matter whether there is a written lease or only a verbal lease.
-As soon as you are in a tenancy relationship, there is always a contract.
+It is irrelevant whether there is a written or only a verbal tenancy agreement.
+As soon as you have a tenancy agreement, there is always a contract.

 If the dispute is between two tenants or between two owners, the conciliation board is not competent.